 4. Organic job posts

 This is the recruitment method most companies use by default.
-It involves posting a job listing publicly, usually online via the company’s website and job boards.
+It involves posting a job listing publicly, usually online, via the company’s website and job boards.
 Organic posts are listings you don’t pay for.
-While it’s possible for these types of listings to produce qualified applicants, they also tend to bring in lots of unqualified candidates who are scrolling job boards and applying for any opening regardless of whether they meet the qualifications.
+While these listings can produce qualified applicants, they also tend to bring in unqualified candidates who are scrolling job boards and applying for any opening regardless of whether they meet the qualifications.
 The old adage ‘you get what you pay for’ applies.

 5. Paid advertising

 With paid advertising, you spend money to amplify your job listing to people who are likely to be qualified candidates.
 For example, when you advertise a position on LinkedIn, you can target your post to users in certain locations with a specific number of years of experience, who have held certain job titles, and more.
-There are even targeting capabilities that can reach users who are actively job searching, making your ads even more compelling.
+Programmatic job advertising—which uses AI to place ads in front of the most relevant candidates—has become increasingly effective.

 6. Inbound recruiting

 Inbound recruiting is the process of creating content that draws candidates in and compels them to apply for a job (versus external recruiting, which involves you reaching out to the candidate).
-Inbound recruiting strategies include blog posts, videos, employee testimonials, and employer branding efforts, just to name a few.
-While inbound recruiting produces strong candidates, it can take a long time before it starts paying off.
+Inbound recruiting strategies include blog posts, videos, employee testimonials, and employer branding efforts, to name a few.
+Though it requires patience, inbound recruiting leads to highly engaged applicants.

 7. Social media